 The Mabee Learning Center, completed in 1976, is composed of a renovation of and an addition to the University's former library building, W.L.
 Brittain Hall, and the faculty office building, Owens Hall.
-In addition to space for traditional library materials and services, this complex also includes an electronic information center, media center, listening center, curriculum library, and other educational facilities.
-It is named for the Mabee Foundation of Tulsa.
+In addition to space for traditional library materials and services, this complex also includes an electronic information center, media services center, curriculum library, and other educational facilities.
+Also housed in the Learning Center are the OBU Historical Collection, the Student Success Center, the Intensive English Program, and the modern language computer lab.
+Mabee Learning Center is named for the Mabee Foundation of Tulsa.

 The Learning Center provides a place where vital learning activities occur.
-The Learning Center provides user education in how to utilize the various print, media, and electronic formats of information resources, including printed "pathfinders" for many academic subjects.
-The MLC is zoned for sound levels from quiet to conversational talk to small group discussion.
-Numerous study spaces are provided including tables, individual carrels, small group study rooms, and comfortable reading areas.
-In addition, the Mabee Learning Center provides a lounge in the main lobby for leisure reading, e-mail access, photocopying, browsing of magazines or audio books, and conversational talk.
+The Learning Center provides individual (reference desk) and group (classroom) user education in how to utilize the various print, media, and electronic formats of information resources, including online and printed subject guides for many academic subjects.
+The lobby of the building contains the Bison Bubble, a mini-eating area that includes vending machines and a microwave (covered soft drinks and snacks are permitted throughout the building).
+The lobby of the Mabee Learning Center also provides a comfortable lounge, with sofa-style furniture, for leisure reading, computers for e-mail access, photocopying, browsing of magazines, a selection of best-sellers and audio books, and conversational talk.
+Numerous study spaces are provided throughout the building, including tables, individual carrels, small group study rooms, and comfortable reading areas.